pachyderm/pachyderm/doc/getting_started/local_installation.md

 some of the Pachyderm basics and is not designed to be a production environment.

+**Note:** Pachyderm supports the Docker runtime only.
+If you want to deploy Pachyderm on a system that uses another container runtime, ask for advice in our [Slack channel](http://slack.pachyderm.io/).

 ## Prerequisites

 Before you can deploy Pachyderm, make sure you have the following